abderhasan/SimpleClassifier/README.md

 ## Setup

 The code in this repository is meant for performing binary classification, which involves distinguishing between two classes.
-In the context of the tutorial, the classification task focused on identifying whether a given ultrasound image contains the liver region or not.
+In the context of the paper, the classification task focused on identifying whether a given ultrasound image contains the liver region or not.

 Assume your class names are `A` and `B`.
 In your main project folder, do the following: